jonasahlsson/Anax-MVC/README.md

 This is a web application is built as part of the course phpmvc given at Blekinge tekniska högskola.
 More information can be found at [dbwebb.se](http://dbwebb.se/).

-This web application uses Anax-MVC, found @ [github](https://github.com/mosbth/Anax-MVC)
+This web application uses Anax-MVC, found at [Anax-MVC on github](https://github.com/mosbth/Anax-MVC)

 Read article about Anax-MVC here: ["Anax som MVC-ramverk"](http://dbwebb.se/kunskap/anax-som-mvc-ramverk) and here ["Bygg en me-sida med Anax-MVC"](http://dbwebb.se/kunskap/bygg-en-me-sida-med-anax-mvc).